What’s On in July 2026 — Newcastle, Lake Macquarie & Hunter Valley

 Water Mirror

 This striking one-hour show combines Taiko drumming, acrobatics, contemporary ballet and live projection design into something genuinely impressive for older kids and adults alike.
-It’s a good pick for families who want a night out with a bit of wow factor.

 Date: Saturday 4 July 2026